Damitwhy/Going-Bananaz/README.md

 - **User-Friendly Interface**: An intuitive and easy-to-navigate interface ensuring a seamless user experience.

-- **Responsive Design**: A fully responsive design that looks and functions perfectly on desktops, tablets, and smartphones.
+- **Responsive Design**: A fully responsive design that looks and functions on desktops, tablets, and smartphones.

 - **Stories Section**: A dedicated section for sharing personal stories that highlight diverse experiences and perspectives.